Master Suppression Strategies to Protect Your Personal Branding

 A Real-Life Case Study: The Impact of Negative Links

-• Gunn was fired from his role as director of the highly anticipated Guardians of the Galaxy Vol. 3.
+• He was fired from Guardians of the Galaxy Vol. 3

-• Social media platforms were flooded with calls to “cancel” him.
+• Social media erupted with calls for his cancellation

 What Is Negative Content Suppression?